 JAN RUTHERDALE passed away on Feb.
 23, 2019.
-Born in Los Altos, Jan graduated from UC Hastings and then made her way to Juneau, Alaska, where she began her career as a public attorney, working as an Alaska Supreme Court clerk, assistant public defender, and assistant attorney general.
+Born in Los Altos, Jan graduated from UC Law SF and then made her way to Juneau, Alaska, where she began her career as a public attorney, working as an Alaska Supreme Court clerk, assistant public defender, and assistant attorney general.

 JUNE MORONEY passed away on Jan.
 14, 2018.
 She practiced law along with other trailblazing women lawyers in California and was involved in various organizations, including the Napa Valley Democrats, Planned Parenthood, and the Marine Mammal Center in Sausalito.

 ED TODD passed away on July 6, 2019.
 He practiced law for a few years before committing his career to American rugby, where he became an important figure.
 Ed went to high school in Scotland and learned the game there, and was the scrum-half on USC’s national championship team while in college.
 He led UC Law SF’ rugby club to its tremendous upset over Cal at Memorial Stadium in 1977.

 BUCK DELVENTHAL is remembered in this online featured story.

 JON PETER DIXON passed away on July 12, 2018.
 He served in the JAG Corps in Vietnam and was awarded the Bronze Star Medal in 1969, later becoming a respected San Francisco attorney and a member of the American Board of Trial Advocates Foundation.